 As a tower block tenant, when you have a problem with your flat or building, you are usually encouraged to contact your landlord.

 But if your neighbours are all experiencing the same problems as you, it makes sense to join together.

 There are two types of group you might want to consider.
 A Tenants and Residents group or an Action Group.

 A Tenants and Residents’ Group is a group of people who live in the same community and want to work together to bring improvements for everyone on a variety of issues, on an ongoing basis.

 It might also be called a Residents’ Association, a Residents’ Group or a Tenants’ Association.
 These sorts of groups usually need to set up with a formal structure and constitution demonstrating how the group will function and how decisions will be made.
 Members will likely be voted in to specific roles or positions within the group like Chairperson, Secretary and Treasurer.

-In Scotland, all registered social landlords (RSLs) must have a tenant participation strategy setting out how the landlord and tenants can work together to improve conditions.
+In Scotland, all social landlords must have a tenant participation strategy setting out how the landlord and tenants can work together to improve conditions.
 A tenants’ or residents’ group is a great way of them showing they have met this requirement.

 First you should check that there isn’t already one for your block, your estate or your neighbourhood

 Some ways to find out are:

 If you can’t find an existing tenants and residents association for your area, then you could set up your own.
 This document by former National Tower Blocks Network worker Mandy Wilson explains how to do that.